lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 ### The Router ViewController's Role

-The Router's ViewController initiates the Segue of the child.
-In the case of displaying the selected item, it sends the `id` via the `sender` parameter, to avoid storing it in a property.
+The Router's ViewController initiates the Segues of its children.
+In the case of displaying the selected item, it transmits the `itemId` by capturing it in a closure.

 ```swift
 private enum RootRouterSegue: String {